 A groundwater flow net is an illustration of how groundwater travels through the subsurface.
-The uplands are comprised of ridges separated from each other by ravines occupied by streams.
-The ridges are the recharge areas and the stream channels are the discharge areas (gaining streams).
-The above diagram (from Heath 2004, p.
-22) depicts an idealized cross section of three ridges separated by two upland gaining streams.
-The unsaturated zone (between GW table and land surface) is thickest under the ridge.

-The intent is to show the principal patterns of how GW migrates through the subsurface.
-The migration paths of groundwater from the ridge to the streams are shown as "dashed" flow-lines.
+The diagram in Figure 4 (from Heath 2004, p.
+22) depicts an idealized cross-section of three ridges separated by two upland gaining streams.
+The intent is to show the principal patterns of how GW flows through the subsurface.
+The ridges are recharge areas and the stream channels are discharge areas (gaining streams).
+The pathways of groundwater flow from the ridge to the streams are shown as "dashed" flow-lines.
 (The solid lines crossing the "dashed" flow lines show the GW flow potential).
 The most important features are:

-• The flow-lines that start at the highest elevations penetrate to the greatest depth and travel the longest distance.

-- Because the ridgetop is a recharge area, the hydraulic gradient is directed downward, and GW flows down. - Under the stream channels, being in a discharge area, the hydraulic gradient is directed upward, and GW flows up.
+- The unsaturated zone between GW table and land surface is thickest under the ridge-crest (depth to water is greatest). - The highest point (crest) of the GW table forms the GW divide, which constitutes the actual boundary (three-dimensional) between watersheds. - The flow-lines that start at the highest elevations penetrate to the greatest depth and travel the longest distance. - The ridgetop is a recharge area because the hydraulic gradient is directed downward and GW flows down. - Under the stream channels, being in a discharge area, the hydraulic gradient is directed upward, and GW flows up.